stream-project/WP1R/nomad_files_git/README.md

 This folder has  matvoc based turtle files that contains results of the calculations/observations.

+## queries.txt
-## queries.txt file contains two queries that we have performed over these files that we have generated above using pur python scripts.
+This file contains two queries that we have performed over these files that we have generated above using pur python scripts.